serverless/dashboard/docs/product/create-org.md

 <!--
-title: Creating an org
+title: Creating an Org
 menuText: Creating an org
 description: A guide to ensuring API Applications are Setup to be Instrumented Correctly
-menuOrder: 4
+menuOrder: 3
 -->

 # Creating an Organization